 Shelf life of batched cocktails: citrus vs. alcohol

-With the components explained, we will now extensively discuss complete batched cocktails themselves.
-A batched cocktail is a larger portion of a cocktail that you mix in advance, for example for a party or if you want to serve multiple glasses at once.
+With the components explained, let's now extensively discuss complete batched cocktails themselves.
+A batched cocktail is a larger portion of a cocktail that you mix in advance, for example, for a party or if you want to serve multiple glasses at once.

 Cocktails with citrus

-Cocktails containing lemon juice, lime juice, or other fresh fruit juice are the most fragile.
-Batched cocktails with citrus remain good for 2 to 3 days in the refrigerator.
-If you want to store them longer, you can freeze them, and they will keep for up to a year.
+Cocktails containing lemon juice, lime juice, or other fresh fruit juices are the most vulnerable.
+Batched cocktails with citrus remain shelf-stable for 2 to 3 days in the refrigerator.
+If you want to store them longer, you can freeze them, and they will be shelf-stable for up to a year.

 Examples of cocktails with citrus include the Margarita, the Daiquiri, the Cosmopolitan, and the Whiskey Sour.
 All these cocktails contain fresh lemon juice or lime juice as an essential component.
 After two days in the refrigerator, the fresh citrus note begins to fade.
 After three days, the difference is clearly noticeable to most people.

-A ready-to-drink cocktail mix solves this problem because the proportions and preservation are already professionally adjusted.
+A ready-to-drink cocktail mix solves this problem because the ratios and preservation are already professionally optimized.
 You don't have to calculate or test anything yourself.

 Cocktails without citrus

-Spirit-forward batched cocktails without citrus can last for weeks to months in the refrigerator.
+Spirit-forward batched cocktails without citrus can be stored in the refrigerator for weeks to months.
 Think of a Negroni, a Manhattan, or an Old Fashioned.
 These cocktails consist mainly of spirits and possibly bitters or simple syrup, both ingredients with a long shelf life.

 A Negroni that you have batched can be stored in a sealed bottle in the refrigerator and served for several weeks without noticeable loss of quality.
-Some bartenders even claim that a batched Negroni tastes a little rounder and smoother after a week, because the ingredients have time to integrate.
+Some bartenders even claim that a batched Negroni tastes slightly smoother and rounder after a week, as the ingredients have time to integrate.

 Comparison: citrus vs. spirit-forward